“Not tonight honey, I’m too tired.”

 5 Steps to Successfully Scheduling Sexy Time

-Start with a list of why you want to prioritize sexy time.
+Start with a list of why you want to prioritize your love life.

 This is critical.
 When sex competes with so many other things, you have to go back to your list to remember why you want to prioritize sex at all.